vacp2p/vac.dev/_drafts/fixing-whisper-with-waku.md

 In short, we have a [Waku version 0 spec up](https://specs.vac.dev/waku.html) as well as a [PoC](https://github.com/status-im/nim-eth/pull/120) for backwards compatibility.
 In the coming weeks, we are going to solidify the specs, get a more fully featured PoC for [Waku mode](https://github.com/status-im/nim-eth/pull/114).
 See [rough roadmap](https://github.com/vacp2p/pm/issues/5), [project board](https://github.com/orgs/vacp2p/projects/2) and progress thread on the [Vac forum](https://forum.vac.dev/t/waku-project-and-progress/24).

 The spec has been rewrittten for clarity, with ABNF grammar and less ambiguous language.
-The spec also mentions several previously [ad hoc implemented features](https://specs.vac.dev/waku.html#additional-capabilities), such as light nodes and mailserver/client support.
+The spec also incorporates several previously [ad hoc implemented features](https://specs.vac.dev/waku.html#additional-capabilities), such as light nodes and mailserver/client support.
 This has already caught a few incompatibilities between the `geth` (Go), `status/whisper` (Go) and `nim-eth` (Nim) versions, specifically around light node usage and the handshake.

 If you are interested in this effort, please check out [our forum](https://forum.vac.dev/) for questions, comments and proposals.
 We already have some discussion for better [spam protection](https://forum.vac.dev/t/stake-priority-based-queuing/26) (see [previous post](https://vac.dev/feasibility-semaphore-rate-limiting-zksnarks) for a more complex but privacy-preserving proposal), something that is likely going to be addressed in future versions of Waku, along with many other fixes and enhancement.